 Victoria McCullough, Developmental Editor

-With a degree in English from Concordia University in Austin, Victoria has experience editing large works of fiction, nonfiction, and memoirs.
+With a degree in English from Concordia University in Austin, Victoria has experience editing large works of fiction, nonfiction, and memoirs, but now she specializes in getting children’s books just right.
 Having worked behind the scenes in publishing, she also has a deep understanding of the publishing process.
 Combining her proficient editing skills, knowledge of publishing, passion for connecting with authors, and love of story crafting, Victoria has guided many authors through the editing process.

 Josep Lledó Xungarro, Cover Designer